 Why does Smart Air’s latest air purifier, The Sqair, use a weaker filter–an H11 HEPA compared to the H12 and H13 HEPA filters out there?
 Tests of different filter grades revealed that weaker filters sometimes make stronger purifiers.

-Purifier companies market all different grades of filters.
-Lots of purifiers on Amazon and Taobao market H11, H12, and H13 HEPA filters.
+Of course, purifier companies like to market their filters as top grade.
+Lots of purifiers on Amazon and Taobao tout their “true” H11, H12, and H13 HEPA filters.

 But which one is the best?
 It’s easy to fall into the trap of thinking the higher the grade the better.
 Lots of “experts” argue that the real key to identifying a good purifier is to look for a high-grade HEPA or a “true” HEPA.

 Reality is far more interesting than this simple idea.

 Myth: The higher grade the filter, the better the purifier.

 Even if weak furnace filters can capture nano particles (they really can), it’s still better to use a higher-grade filter, right?

 Why use a 99.9% filter when we could use a 99.999% filter!?
 (There really are 99.999% filters, by the way).

 The problem with this logic is that the higher-grade filter comes at a cost.
 That cost is air flow.